 But... we have to ask, was even this cry one final act of godly love, ever inviting whosoever will to come unto Him?
 Was this call for water, even now, an offer.. to a parched and dying world, who needs a Saviour?
 Was this call for water, even now, an offer to.. "come and drink from the living water"?
 Was this offer of comfort a call to the heart to be comforted by the eternal Comforter?
 "For whosoever shall give to drink unto one of these little ones…. shall in no wise lose his reward."
 Who can forget that great cry on that last day – that great last day of the feast of Tabernacles – "Jesus stood and cried, saying, ‘If any man thirst, let him come unto me, and drink".
 John 7:37.
 He is ever ready to pour His Life-giving waters of refreshment into our thirsty souls.

 Who can forget those astonishing truths in that great chapter.. the last chapter of Scripture?
 "Let him that is athirst come.
 And whosoever will, let him take the water of life freely".
 Revelation 22:17 Earlier, at the point of crucifixion, our Lord was offered a stupefying potion of pain-deadening wine.
 Earlier, at Golgotha, He was proffered a deadening drink of wine, mingled with myrrh and wormwood.
 Earlier He refused this callous temptation to dull the senses and thus render scripture void – for we are told that He was to drain the cup of suffering to its entirety.

 He was to be fully conscious and acutely aware in His bitter agonies.
-He was to be remain conscious in this unfathomable responsibility that He carried.. "for it pleased the LORD to bruise Him.
-(God put Him to grief: ) when Thou shalt make His soul an offering for sin.
+He was to remain conscious in this unfathomable responsibility that He carried.. "for it pleased the LORD to bruise Him".
+(God put Him to grief: ) "when Thou shalt make His soul an offering for sin".
 Isaiah 53:10

 Never miss a post